 As well as the three original promoters the board of the new company included Henry John Grievson, a Darlington merchant who had been mineral manager on the Stockton and Darlington Railway, and John Edward Mammatt of Wortley Grange.
 They both took 100 shares.
 Mammatt was a mining engineer and had made his name in the Oaks pit disaster near Barnsley in December 1866 in which 381 miners and rescuers were killed during a series of explosions.
 Along with another man, he was lowered down the shaft in a steel tub to bring out the sole surviving rescuer.

-The second largest shareholder was Farnley ironmaster William James Armitage, with 400 shares, and there were about ten others, including merchants, farmers, engineers and solicitors mainly from Yorkshire and Durham, who each took between 25 and 200 shares.
+The second largest shareholder was Farnley ironmaster William James Armitage who had 400 shares.
+There were about ten others, including merchants, farmers, engineers and solicitors mainly from Yorkshire and Durham, who each took between 25 and 200 shares.

 It’s clear that Nibble and Clink was in production in 1872 from a newspaper report of the inquest into the death of a man found in the canal nearby in October that year.
 Issac Fawkner, a 50 year old bachelor from Macclesfield, had been staying with a relative at Sodom in Holbeck but he had been missing for three weeks.

 His badly bruised body was discovered just after five o’clock one morning by John Rayner, a miner from Alma Place, who had been walking along the tow path to start his shift at J. & J. Charlesworth’s pit off Bullough Lane.
 “When I got near to Woodlesford colliery I saw the deceased’s body floating upright in the water,” he told the inquest which was held at the Boot and Shoe Inn.